cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 Is a transaction pool like structure that exists in the chains to store, separate from the `Gravity Tx Pool` it stores transactions that have been placed in batches that are in the process of being signed or being submitted by the `Orchestrator Set`

-### Observed
+### Accepted

-Events on Ethereum are considered `Observed` when the `Eth Signers` of 66% of the active Cosmos validator set during a given block has submitted an oracle message voting for the event.
+Events on Ethereum are considered `Accepted` when the `Eth Signers` of 66% of the active Cosmos validator set during a given block has submitted an oracle message voting for the event.

 ### Validator Set Delta